neilyio/stackfn-clj/README.md

 `compile>`, therefore, does not "evaluate", but "transpiles".
 It only concerns itself with symbols and lists of symbols, and has no knowledge of actual values.
 Its main considerations are shuffling around s-expressions, and ensuring that the forms passed to `defstackfn` will output valid Clojure code.

 Our third design goal leverages the nature of a stack-based language to create highly-expressive error messages.
 The syntax of our `stackfn` language allows us to infer a good deal of information about the `:stack` at compile time.
 Before the developer can even evaluate `defstackfn`, we can make perform analysis that can alert them to unbound variables, incorrect syntax, and invalid stack heights.

-For an example, you can modify the third form of our test case (`(invoke> + 2)`) to cause a stack error by change it to (`(invoke> + 3)`).
+As an example, you can modify the third form of our test case (`(invoke> + 2)`) to cause a stack error by change it to (`(invoke> + 3)`).
 When you try and evaluate the surrounding `defstackfn`, an error message will helpfully point out your mistake by including the follwing `ex-info`:

 ```clj
    Incorrect stack height